CVE-2026-7343: Use after free in Google Chrome

 Technical Analysis

 This vulnerability involves a use-after-free condition in the Views component of Google Chrome on Windows platforms before version 147.0.7727.138.
-An attacker with control over the renderer process could exploit this flaw to perform a sandbox escape, increasing their privileges beyond the renderer sandbox.
-The issue was publicly disclosed and patched by Google in the stable channel update referenced in the vendor advisory.
+Exploitation requires prior compromise of the renderer process and could lead to sandbox escape, increasing the attacker's privileges beyond the renderer sandbox.
+The CVSS vector indicates network attack vector, high attack complexity, no privileges required initially, user interaction required, unchanged scope, and high impact on confidentiality, integrity, and availability.
+The issue is publicly disclosed with a vendor advisory referencing a stable channel update.

 Potential Impact